J-gonz-alt-3/ClientFSApp-NextJS_API_CSS_Vercel/README.md

 The current task I am working on is implementing MongoDB into the project.

-Will continue to work on this on a daily basis until agreed upon deadline date!
+Will continue to work on this when I have down time!